gnosis/locked-gno-cow-merkle-distro/README.md

 # locked-gno-cow-merkle-distro

-The merkle proof data for claiming COW received for locking GNO
+This repo contains the merkle proof data for claiming COW received for locking GNO.